I. General Policy

 VI.
 Responsible Official and Key Offices to Contact Regarding Policy and its Implementation

-Other Key Offices: Director of Compliance for questions related to policy development, implementation, or revision.
+Other Key Offices: Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer for questions related to policy development, implementation, or revision.

 Office of General Counsel for questions related to legal or regulatory requirements and policy exceptions.

 - University Policy Management Page (for procedures and resources)